Italian school (philosophy): Pythagoras

 Pythagoras traveled from Samos to Croton circa 530 BC, beginning the separation from the earlier Ionian schools.
 The Pythagoreans established a dualist philosophical school and religious sect concerned with such things as mathematics, music, and medicine; for example Alcmaeon of Croton.
 According to Iamblichus, of all the pre-socratic schools, the Pythagoreans had the most adherents.

 Soon after the victory of Croton over Sybaris in 510 BC, the Pythagoreans were attacked at their meeting place by a democratic group led by Cylon.
 There was also a second attack on the Pythagoreans at the former house of the wrestler Milo in 454 BC.
 Thereafter, it seems Pythagoreans fled across the Tarantine Gulf and were found in places such as Metapontum and Tarentum.
 Perhaps this is what led to Philolaus fleeing back to Greece and instilling Pythagorean ideas on the mainland.

 The teaching most securely identified with Pythagoras is metempsychosis, or the "transmigration of souls", which holds that every soul is immortal and, upon death, enters into a new body.
 He may have also devised the doctrine of musica universalis, which holds that the planets move according to mathematical equations and thus resonate to produce an inaudible symphony of music.
 Scholars debate whether Pythagoras developed the numerological and musical teachings attributed to him, or if those teachings were developed by his followers.

 In antiquity, Pythagoras was credited with many mathematical and scientific discoveries, including the Pythagorean theorem, Pythagorean tuning, the five regular solids, the Theory of Proportions, the sphericity of the Earth, and the identity of the morning and evening stars as the planet Venus.
 It was said that he was the first man to call himself a philosopher ("lover of wisdom") (Note: Cicero, Tusculan Disputations, 5.3.8–9 (citing Heraclides Ponticus fr.
 88 Wehrli), Diogenes Laërtius 1.12, 8.8, Iamblichus VP 58.
 Burkert attempted to discredit this ancient tradition, but it has been defended by C. J. De Vogel, Pythagoras and Early Pythagoreanism (1966), pp. 97–102, and C. Riedweg, Pythagoras: His Life, Teaching, And Influence (2005), p.
 92.) and that he was the first to divide the globe into five climatic zones.

 The Platonic dialogue Timaeus is named for a Pythagorean from Locri.
 Iccus of Taranto is considered the founder of athletic dieting.
+Terenzio, Count Mamiani della Rovere sought to restore the Pythagorean influence on Italian philosophy.